Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Main theorems

 The second result concerns establishing an efficient algorithm with guaranteed global convergence.
-Despite that spectral method fails to directly give the MLE, it can be used as an initialization since $\BS^0 = \widehat{\BG}_{\spec}$ is very close to $\BG$ even in block-wise error bound.
+Despite that the spectral methods fail to give the MLE directly, it can be used as an initialization step since $\BS^0 = \widehat{\BG}_{\spec}$ is very close to $\BG$ even in block-wise error bound.
 Using this idea, we have the following theorem which provides a convergence analysis of the generalized power method.